stefapi/vesselharbor/SECURITY.md

 - Release notes
 - (Optional) Security mailing list

-Thank you for helping keep FastAPI Vue Template and its users safe!
+Thank you for helping keep VesselHarbor and its users safe!